JitenShahani/ApiVersioningDemo-.NET-9/README.md

 builder.Services.AddSingleton<ServiceValidator>();
 ```

-Registers two implementations of `IEmployee` using keyed dependency injection, allowing versioned controllers or minimal APIs to request specific services via `[FromKeyedServices("...")]`.
+Registers two implementations of `IEmployee` using keyed dependency injection, allowing versioned Controllers or Minimal APIs to request specific services via `[FromKeyedServices("...")]`.
 This pattern avoids conditional resolution logic and supports clean separation of behavior across versions.
 The `ServiceValidator` class is a dummy consumer of both keyed services injected at startup to trigger container validation.
 Combined with `.ValidateOnBuild`, it ensures all required dependencies are registered before runtime.

 ### 🧾 DTOs